penguin-cmyk/C3C-Builder/README.md

 g++ src/builder.cpp -o c3c-builder
 ```

-Once compiled, you can use it to build your C3C projects.
+Once compiled, you can use it to build your C3C projects by running it with the specified path to your TOML configuration.

 ## Example configuration
 ```toml